 How to Get There and How to Get Around

 Santa Monica can be reached via the Santa Monica Municipal Airport (3223 Donald Douglas Loop S.) or you can opt for Los Angeles International Airport (1 World Way).
-We always recommend using (or renting) a car to be as independent as possible while traveling (have a look at our tips on how to rent a car in Los Angeles), but you can also use local buses, for example, those of the Big Blue Bus line, which run in the city of Santa Monica and some areas of Los Angeles, or of the L.A.
+We always recommend using (or renting) a car to be as independent as possible while traveling, but you can also use local buses, for example, those of the Big Blue Bus line, which run in the city of Santa Monica and some areas of Los Angeles, or of the L.A.
 County Metropolitan Transportation Authority that circulate in Los Angeles County.

 The Expo Line’s Light Rail, which is similar to the tram line, is 6.6. miles long and connects Santa Monica to the Culver City district further east and makes 80 stops on its route.
 For more tips on travel in the Greater Los Angeles Area, I suggest you read our article on how to get around Los Angeles.